vepadulano/build-root-recipe/README.md

+# Note

+This repository is not maintained anymore.
+Please refer to https://github.com/root-project/build-root-recipe.

 # General guidelines and recipes to create a development environment with ROOT

 Developing ROOT requires being able to build the project from source and knowing